 Importantly, the team also found that this reaction can be treated by targeting the bacteria with an antibiotic or vaccine.

-According to the National Institutes of Health (NIH), around 23.5 million people in the United States are affected by autoimmune diseases.
+According to the National Institutes of Health (NIH), around

 A variety of autoimmune conditions have been linked to bacteria in the gut.
 Using a mouse model, the Yale team specifically looked at a bacterium called Enterococcus gallinarum, which can travel beyond the gut to the spleen, lymph nodes, and liver.